 - Team has more variants of promotion and presenting its members.
 In the case of the design sphere, it is sometimes the less time-consuming and faster way to get involved in the community and take the support and popularity, being a part of the team;

 - The flow of information exchange and circulation is much faster and more efficient that increases the level of general team productivity and problem-solving potential;

 - Team can bring good friends into your life as well as inspiration and live energy absorbed from the other people around.

 - You have to organize your routine according to the schedule of work with a team whichever flexible could be the variants offered to you;

 - You have to get ready to be a part of a group.
 That’s vital to know that even presenting yourself as a designer you are working in the team and for the team;

-– You are working in a set of restrictions and in many cases you are assigned for the projects, not choosing the tasks but getting them for your consideration and accomplishment.
+- You are working under a set of restrictions and in many cases you are assigned for the projects, not choosing the tasks but getting them for your consideration and accomplishment.

-– You have to be aware that you are the part of the team but as well the team is the integral part of your image;
+- You have to be aware that you are part of the team but as well the team is an integral part of your image;

--You are always involved in more or less active communication flow which is natural for any kind of work.
-That means that you should take into account interests, habits, characters and thoughts of other people around you;
+- You are always involved in more or less active communication flow which is natural for any kind of work.
+That means that you should take into account the interests, habits, characters, and thoughts of other people around you;

 Definitely, none of the benefits or drawbacks are absolute: as all the people are different the methods of workstyle for their best productivity should also be various.
 No secrets or tricks, just one man’s loss is the other man’s gain.
 Some of us are amazing team players while the others prefer full responsibility and decision-making only on their own shoulders.
 None is bad or good, all those things are extremely individual.